 Not yet determined

-Unemployed persons in per cent of the labour force (seasonally adjusted) in July (average of June-August)
+unemployed persons in per cent of the labour force (seasonally adjusted) in September (average of August-October)

 |1Three-month average named by the middle month.|

 |In per cent of the labour force||4.0||-0.3|

 See more tables on this subject